Traveling waves and homogeneous fragmentation: Discussion

-The FKPP equation is one of the simplest partial differential equation which admits a traveling wave solution of the form $u(t,x)=\psi(x-ct)$ where $\psi:\R\mapsto [0,1]$ and $c$ is the speed of the traveling wave.
-It is a classical result that a traveling wave solution to (\ref{E: classical}) exists with speed $c$ if and only if $|c|\geq \sqrt{2}$, in which case it solves
+It is one of the simplest nonlinear partial differential equation which admits a traveling wave solution of the form $u(t,x)=\psi(x+ct)$ where $\psi\dvtx\R\mapsto[0,1]$ and $c$ is the speed of the traveling wave.
+It is a classical result that a traveling wave solution to (\ref{E: classical}) exists with speed $c$ if and only if $|c|\geq\sqrt{2}$, in which case it solves

-There are many different mathematical contexts in which the FKPP equation appears, least of all within the original setting of gene concentrations (cf. \cite{KPP, F}).
-However, McKean \cite{mckean:application_bbm_kpp}, Ikeda et al. \cite{INW1, INW2, INW3}, Neveu \cite{neveu} and Chauvin \cite{chauvin} all show that the FKPP equation has a natural relationship with one-dimensional dyadic branching Brownian motion (BBM).
-The latter process consists of an individual particle positioned at $x\in\mathbb{R}$ which executes a Brownian motion until a unit-mean, independent and exponentially distributed time at which point it divides into two particles.
-Each of these particles behaves independently of one another and their parent and undergo the same life-cycle as the initial ancestor but space-time shifted to their point of creation.
+There are many different mathematical contexts in which the FKPP equation appears, not least of all within the original setting of gene concentrations; cf. \cite{KPP,F}.
+However, McKean \cite {mckeanapplicationbbmkpp}, Ikeda, Nagasawa and Watanabe \cite{INW1,INW2,INW3}, Neveu \cite{neveu} and Chauvin \cite{chauvin} all show that the FKPP equation has a natural relationship with one-dimensional dyadic BBM.
+This process consists of an individual particle initially positioned at zero that executes a Brownian motion until a unit-mean, independent and exponentially distributed time at which point it divides into two particles.
+Each of these particles behaves independently of one another and their parent and undergoes the same life-cycle as the initial ancestor but space--time shifted to its point of creation.
 The process thus propagates via the obvious iteration of this procedure.